Kotlin/KEEP/proposals/unsigned-types.md

 bytes[i] += 0x80u  // doesn't compile because the return type `UInt` doesn't fit back into `UByte`
 ```

-We've decided to favor the consistency with the signed types and not try to solve this problem individually for the unsinged types.
+We've decided to favor the consistency with the signed types and not try to solve this problem individually for the unsigned types.
 We hope to approach the problem later uniformly both for the signed and unsigned types.

 ### Mixed width operations

-Comparison and arithmetic operations are overloaded for each combination of unsinged type operands.
+Comparison and arithmetic operations are overloaded for each combination of unsigned type operands.
 The narrower operand is extended to the width of the other one and that type is the type of the result.

 ### Mixed signedness operations